Greek PM faces biggest party revolt yet as bailout approved

 Once the final hurdles have been overcome, aid can start to flow so that Athens can make the 3.2 billion euro debt payment to the ECB on Thursday and avoid a default.

 Other more long-term concerns also remain.
-The IMF has made clear it would participate in the programme only if Europe agreed to ease Greece's huge debt burden.
+The IMF has made clear it would participate in the program only if Europe agreed to ease Greece's huge debt burden.

 Berlin opposes writing off any Greek state debt, although it is open to the idea of extending grace periods before Athens has to start paying interest and principal on its bailout loans.